People of Earth

 People of Earth is an American science fiction sitcom television series created by David Jenkins about a support group for alien abductees, as well as the aliens who had abducted them.
 TBS ordered the pilot under the name The Group in May 2015, and announced a 10-episode order in January 2016.
 The series premiered on October 31, 2016, on TBS.
-On September 13, 2017, TBS renewed the series for a third season.
-However, on June 9, 2018, TBS reversed the renewal and canceled the series with season 3 already written.
+On September 13, 2017, TBS renewed the series for a third season, but on June 9, 2018, they reversed the decision and canceled the series with season 3 already written.

 Plot

 The series follows city journalist Ozzie Graham (Wyatt Cenac), who travels to Beacon, New York to write a piece on a support group called "StarCrossed", who are survivors of alien encounters.
 Although skeptical at first, Ozzie realizes the truth of the group's claims when he begins to recall similar experiences.
 Ozzie eventually quits his job and moves to Beacon to further investigate the town's strange occurrences, as well as resolve issues in his past related to his possible abduction.

 As the series progresses, Ozzie gradually learns that his employer, Jonathan Walsh, is a reptilian in disguise.
-Jonathan, who has considered him a friend since he abducted the young Ozzie, explains that the Trinity Federation, an alliance among three races of extra-terrestrials (greys, whites, and reptilians), was sent many years ago to conquer Earth under reptilian leadership.
+Jonathan, who has considered him a friend since he abducted the young Ozzie, explains that the Trinity Federation, an alliance among three races of extraterrestrials (greys, whites, and reptilians), was sent many years ago to conquer Earth under reptilian leadership.
 However, in his time on Earth, Jonathan has developed sympathy for humans and wants to expose the truth about the invasion, so he hopes to persuade his alien coworkers and the humans he calls friends to help.